 - Can I have a blog?
 Content marketing is a powerful tool, and success in content marketing starts with a simple and easy-to-use system for posting content to your site.
 Typically, this system is called a “blog,” but it can also be an articles section.
 If you can’t add content to your site, your content marketing options are very limited.

-- Does your ecommerce system have one page checkout?
+- Does your ecommerce system have one-page checkout?
 While functional, a multi-page checkout process often reduces sales.
-One page checkout systems are best.
+One-page checkout systems are typically best.

 - What’s your average uptime for the last 3 months (with documentation)?
 Some auto parts ecommerce systems are plagued with technical problems, to the point where they can cause your website to go offline on a daily or weekly basis.
 Therefore, it’s important to ask about uptime.